Play idea: Manipulative play – Mahi ā-ringa

 - learn about size, shape, weight, length, height

-- learn about sequence, comparison, order, patterns, colours, textures
+- learn about sequencing, comparison, order, patterns, colours, textures

 - learn to analyse and solve problems